mengelbrecht/slimline/README.md

         Defines whether <a href="https://github.com/mafredri/zsh-async">zsh-async</a> should be
         automatically sourced if it was not already sourced.
-        Disabling the automatic loading is useful if zsh-async is installed globally and therefore already loaded (e.g. via antigen or zplugin).
+        Disabling the automatic loading is useful if zsh-async is installed globally and loaded using a plugin manager (e.g. via antigen or zplugin).
       </td>
     </tr>
   </tbody>